Getting Started: Geotechnical Engineering

 Site limitations can also affect how deep the engineer can drill.
 Mike explained, "Sometimes, they want to do a 20-30 foot bore, but they can only do five or 10 feet because of hard rocks under the soil."

 The geotechnical engineer tries to do as many borings as they can, which also helps them figure out what's between the bores.
 For example, they may do five borings on a five-acre site.
 That site is pretty big, and they're evaluating less than 1% of it.
 But by strategically placing those bores, they should be able to identify what will happen between the bores.
 Then, they can make recommendations on how to construct the building, bridge, road, or other structure to last a lifetime.

-While they’re drilling, the engineer makes some early observations about the soil based on what they can see.
-They can tell whether it’s wet or dry, loose or compact, sandy or made of clay.
-These surface observations help them get an idea of the soil’s characteristics.
+While they're drilling, the engineer observes the soil.
+They can tell whether it's wet or dry, loose or compact, sandy or made of clay.
+These surface observations help them get an idea of the soil's characteristics.
 But to be sure, they have to take soil samples back to the lab.

 SAECO has labs in Tucson and Phoenix.
 When they test the soils, they're basically trying to answer one question: "What will happen if a given load is exerted on those soils?"
 They simulate those loading conditions and evaluate how the soil responds.

 Once they finish testing, the team creates a document called a geotechnical report.
 That's where they tell the project designer what to expect during construction and make recommendations for how to prepare the soil to support the load that will go there.

 What do geotechnical engineers look for in the soil?

 Geotechnical engineers look for a lot of things in the soil.
 In this lesson, Mike talked about looking for usability, moisture content, density, and problem soils.